NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Stone Bulwark.md

 abilities_mid:
   - name: ""
   - name: "Statuary Aura"
-    desc: " (arcane,aura,earth) 20 feet.\nRocks of marble magically arise from the ground in the aura.
+    desc: " (arcane,aura,earth) 20 feet.\n\nRocks of marble magically arise from the ground in the aura.
 They protect the bulwark's allies, giving each of them standard [[Other Effects/Effect_ Cover|Cover]].
-These stones can be used for Throw Rock.\nThis aura automatically activates at the start of the stone bulwark's first turn in combat and deactivates at the end of combat."
+These stones can be used for Throw Rock.\n\nThis aura automatically activates at the start of the stone bulwark's first turn in combat and deactivates at the end of combat."

 attacks:
   - name: ""